 - Establish a list of non-essential but nice-to-have features that are geared toward enhancing the program’s overall member and administrative user experiences

 - Detail a list of program legal compliance requirements that are essential to the delivery of your wellbeing program, e.g. EEOC, GINA, DOL, IRS regulatory notifications.
-Ex.
-Wearable devices giveaway, how alternative standards are addressed for member’s unable to meet the primary requirements, etc.
+Ex. wearable fitness tracker devices giveaway, how alternative standards are addressed for member’s unable to meet the primary requirements, etc.

 III.
 Vendor Vetting